chaarvii/Megh-Thakkar.github.io/index.md

 Hi!
 I am Megh.
 I am a final year student at Birla Institute of Technology and Science (BITS), Pilani, majoring in Computer Science.
 I am broadly interested in Natural Language Processing, particularly in dialogue systems, question answering systems and conversational AI.

 I am currently a research intern under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/) at [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx) as part of my bachelor thesis.
-I am working on emotion recognition from speech and text in a multi-part dialogue environment.
-This is also where I had my first encounter with dialogue system as well as GCNs.
+I am experimenting with transformer based architectures for next sentence prediction and conversation disentanglement.
+I also worked on a production ready API gateway for various modules already developed at the lab, such as SUD, NER and summarization.
+For the gateway, I also made a simple CNN architecture to detect emotion from speech.

 I previously worked under [Prof. Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html) at the [Language Technology Lab](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html) in [Universität Hamburg](https://www.uni-hamburg.de/en.html), as a scholar of the [DAAD-WISE](https://www.daad.de/deutschland/stipendium/datenbank/en/21148-scholarship-database/?daad=1&detail=50015295&origin=4&page=1&q=wise&status=1&subjectGrps=) scholarship.
 I worked on query-autocompletion for unseen prefixes, mostly experimenting with using contextualized embeddings to better capture the sense.
 Details can be found in my résumé/CV or under the projects section.